HyperviewHQ/hyperview_docs/documentation/user-guide/extracting-data/index.md

 ```

 :::{note}
-For {ref}`Advanced Search queries<Search-features>` the maximum export size is 10,000 rows.
+For {ref}`Advanced Search queries<search-features>` the maximum export size is 10,000 rows.
 :::

 :::{tip}
 The Sensors page also lets you export raw sensor data and sensor graphs.
-See {ref}`Managing sensors <Managing-sensors-doc>`.
+See {ref}`Managing sensors <managing-sensors-doc>`.
 :::